Comedy Central Roast: History

 After the original five-year agreement expired, the network began producing its own roasts in the same spirit.
-The first, featuring roastee Denis Leary (and produced by Leary's production company, Apostle), aired on August 10, 2003, and was the most watched program in the channel's history, excluding episodes of South Park.
+The first, featuring roastee Denis Leary (and produced by Leary's production company, Apostle), aired on August 10, 2003.
+His roast was the most watched program in the channel's history, excluding episodes of South Park.

 Some roastees have stated that certain topics are off limits.
 Pamela Anderson, for example, prohibited jokes about her Hepatitis C infection.
 Joan Rivers disallowed jokes about her daughter Melissa, William Shatner asked that the death of his wife not be mentioned, and Donald Trump prohibited jokes about him not being as wealthy as he claims he is.
 Others, like David Hasselhoff, have imposed no limits on the topics.
 Although Charlie Sheen initially agreed to no restrictions on his roast, he later said during an interview with Jay Leno that he requested jokes about his mother be edited out of the broadcast.

 During Sheen's roast, Steve-O made the joke "The last time this many nobodies were at a roast, at least Great White was playing".
-This was a reference to The Station nightclub fire in West Warwick, Rhode Island that killed 100 people on February 20, 2003.
+This was a reference to The Station nightclub fire in West Warwick, Rhode Island, that killed 100 people on February 20, 2003.
 It was removed from broadcast on Steve-O's request.

 During Denis Leary's roast, Lenny Clarke, a friend of Leary's, said there was a carton of cigarettes backstage from Bill Hicks with the message, "Wish I had gotten these to you sooner."
 This joke was cut from the final broadcast.
 During Roseanne Barr's roast, Jeff Ross compared fellow roaster Seth Green to James Holmes, the mass murderer responsible for the 2012 Aurora, Colorado shooting.
 The joke was not in the broadcast program.
+During the roast of Justin Bieber, multiple jokes about the passing of Paul Walker, co-star and close friend of fellow roaster Ludacris, were cut from the official broadcast.

 Roasts

 Recurring roasters

 The table below features any roasters who have appeared on multiple Comedy Central Roasts.
 As of the Alec Baldwin roast, the most frequent roaster has been Jeff Ross, who has appeared in all but the first two roasts, for a total of 15, and has yet to be a roastmaster.
 Greg Giraldo has the second-most appearances, with a total of eight roasts from 2005 until his death in 2010 (nine including the 2002 New York Friars Club roast of Chevy Chase).
-As of 2019, Seth MacFarlane has served as roastmaster three times, making him the most used roastmaster.
+As of 2019, Seth MacFarlane is the most frequent roastmaster with three consecutive turns in the role.